Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Documents the Employee Must Provide

-The requirements below are compiled from the MOIC portal, ASEAN Briefing, and the Desco practitioner guide.
-No single consolidated official checklist in English has been found.
+The list below is compiled from the MOIC portal, ASEAN Briefing, and the Desco practitioner guide.
+No single consolidated official checklist in English has been identified.

 Required: All Applicants